FROM A TO BETTER… OR NOT?

 We Shiatsu therapists often use Traditional Chinese Medicine (TCM) as a theoretical base.
 At least while we are treating people, we use terminology from TCM, like Yin and Yang, Meridians, 5 elements.
 Many of us also use all kind of diagnosis based on these terms.
 We talk about Yin deficiency.
 Yang excess.
 A meridian is Kyo.
 An element is out of balance.
 An organ is too hot or too cold.

-So we love diagnoses…..
-But do we need them?
+So we love diagnoses, but do we need them?
 And even more important: what does a diagnosis in terms of TCM actually tell us?
-Is it indeed meant to help us to find out what is wrong?
-Is it indeed meant to help us to go from A to Better?
+Is it meant to help us to find out what is wrong?
+Is it meant to help us to go from A to Better?

 HOLISTIC TAOISTIC

-TCM is a holistic way of looking at illness and health and healing processes, originating in Taoism.
+TCM is a holistic way of looking at illness and health and healing processes and it originates in Taoism.
 A Taoist (he/she) is an observer.
-She looks at the world and gives words to what she sees or feels or hears or senses.
-She gives it words to understand it better.
-To see it more clearly.
-To hear it more sharply.
-To feel it more deeply.
-To sense it with more differentiation.
+She looks at the world and applies words to that what she sees or feels or hears or senses.
+She gives it words so as to understand it better, to see it more clearly, to hear it more sharply, to feel it more deeply and to sense it with more differentiation.

 NOTHING NEEDS TO BE REPAIRED